electricimp/imp-central-impt/README.md

 *impt* never stores an account identifier and password.
 If you do not want the tool to store a refresh token/login key, use the [login command’s](./CommandsManual.md#auth-login) `--temp` option.
 In this case you will not be able to work with the impCentral API after the access token has expired (usually one hour after issue), and you will have to log in again to continue.

-At any time, you can call the [logout command](./CommandsManual.md#auth-logout), `impt auth logout`, to delete the [auth file](./CommandsManual.md#auth-files).
-Usually you will not be able to work with the impCentral API after logging out and will have to log in again to continue working, but see the explanation about global and local login/logout below.
+At any time, you can call the [logout command](./CommandsManual.md#auth-logout) &mdash; `impt auth logout` &mdash; to delete the [auth file](./CommandsManual.md#auth-files).
+Usually you will not be able to work with the impCentral API after logging out and will have to log in again to continue working, but see the [Command Execution Context](./CommandsManual.md#command-execution-context) rules.

 You do not need to use the logout command if you want just to re-login using other credentials.
 A new login command overwrites the [auth file](./CommandsManual.md#auth-files), if it exists and the operation is confirmed by the user.

-During login, you can specify an alternative impCentral API endpoint using the [login command’s](./CommandsManual.md#auth-login) `--endpoint` option (alias: `-e`).
-You may need this if you work with a Private impCloud.
-The default endpoint is `https://api.electricimp.com/v5`.

-### Global and Local Authentication ###
+#### Global and Local Auth Files ####

-There are two types of login: global and local.
+There are two types of auth files: [global](./CommandsManual.md#global-auth-file) and [local](./CommandsManual.md#local-auth-file) (it affects commands called from the directory where the file is located).

-- Global login is the default.
-It is sufficient to use if you always work on behalf of the same user with the same impCentral API endpoint.
-A [global auth file](./CommandsManual.md#global-auth-file) &mdash; only one per *impt* installation &mdash; is created for the global login.
-Every *impt* command is executed in the context of the global login when a local login is not applicable.

-- Local login works for a particular directory.
-It may be convenient if you often work on behalf of different users or use different impCentral API endpoints.
-In this case, you may choose a directory and in this directory call the [login command](./CommandsManual.md#auth-login) with the `--local` option (alias: `-l`).
-If the authentication is successful, a [local auth file](./CommandsManual.md#local-auth-file) is created in the directory.
-After that, every *impt* command called from this directory is executed in the context of the local login.
+By default, the [login](./CommandsManual.md#auth-login) and [logout](./CommandsManual.md#auth-logout) commands work with the [global auth file](./CommandsManual.md#global-auth-file).

+To work with a [local auth file](./CommandsManual.md#local-auth-file) specify the `--local` option (alias: `-l`) in the [login](./CommandsManual.md#auth-login) and [logout](./CommandsManual.md#auth-logout) commands.

-There can be only one [local auth file](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local auth files, ie. any number of local logins.
+There can be only one [local auth file](./CommandsManual.md#local-auth-file) in a directory, but any number of directories with local auth files.
 And all of them are independent of each other and of the [global auth file](./CommandsManual.md#global-auth-file).
-You do not need to have the global login in order to use local logins.
 Note, that local auth file affects the current directory only and does not affect any sub-directories &mdash; they may or may not contain their own local auth files.

-If you run the [logout command](./CommandsManual.md#auth-logout) with the `--local` option, it deletes the [local auth file](./CommandsManual.md#local-auth-file), if it exists in the current directory.
-After that, any subsequent command called from this directory will be executed in the context of the global login.
-Calling the [logout command](./CommandsManual.md#auth-logout) without the `--local` option deletes the [global auth file](./CommandsManual.md#global-auth-file).
+### Auth Environment Variables ###

+Environment variables recognized by *impt* are described in the [Commands Manual](./CommandsManual.md#auth-environment-variables).

+`IMPT_AUTH_FILE_PATH` variable may be used to specify a concrete [auth file](./CommandsManual.md#auth-files) with authentication information for commands execution.

+`IMPT_LOGINKEY`, `IMPT_USER`, `IMPT_PASSWORD`, `IMPT_ENDPOINT` variables may be used as an alternative method of specifying authentication information for commands execution.
+Ie. without storing the information in any [auth file](./CommandsManual.md#auth-files).

-### Summary of the *impt* Command Execution Context ###
+### Authentication Tips ###

-- If the current directory contains an auth file, this file is considered the [local auth file](./CommandsManual.md#local-auth-file) and a command called from this directory is executed in the context of the local login defined by this file.
-- Otherwise, if a [global auth file](./CommandsManual.md#global-auth-file) exists, a command is executed in the context of the global login defined by that file.
-- Otherwise, a command fails (global or local login is required).
+- Make sure you know and understand the [Command Execution Context](./CommandsManual.md#command-execution-context) rules.

+- If you always work on behalf of the same user with the same impCentral API endpoint, it is sufficient to use the [global auth file](./CommandsManual.md#global-auth-file) and the [login command](./CommandsManual.md#auth-login) for it.

+- If you often work on behalf of different users or use different impCentral API endpoints, TBD.

+- TBD

-At any time you can get known the login status related to any directory.
-Call the [`impt auth info`](./CommandsManual.md#auth-info) from the required directory.
-The returned information includes a type of the login applicable to the current directory, access token status, your account ID and other details.
+- At any time and in any directory you can get known the execution context currently applicable to this directory and the login status.
+Call the [`impt auth info`](./CommandsManual.md#auth-info) command from the required directory.
+The returned information includes a type of the authentication applicable to the current directory, access token status, account ID and other details.

-##### Example 1: Global login #####
+##### Example 1: Login (global auth file) #####

 ```bash
 > impt auth login --user username --pwd password